pellcorp/Simple-AF-Wiki/README.md

 ## Installation Wiki
 <b>  WE CAN NOT BE RESPONSIBLE FOR DAMAGE TO YOUR PRINTER - INSTALLING CUSTOM FIRMWARE IS AT YOUR OWN RISK!</b>

-You can find guides to install Simple AF for your probes here.
+You can find guides to install Simple AF for your probes [here](https://pellcorp.github.io/Simple-AF-Wiki/)

 <br />